 What Are Some Other Options to Pay Off Debt?

 So if you don’t cash out your retirement fund, how do you pay off your debt?
 We’re glad you asked!
 Here are some tried and true methods for knocking out debt that your future self won’t regret.

 Taking control of your money starts with having a written plan—a budget.
 And a budgeting tool like EveryDollar forces you to be more intentional with the money you have now, instead of wondering where it went later.
 Giving every dollar a job to do also helps you build a solid emergency fund so you won’t be tempted to tap into your IRA when life throws you a curveball.

 The debt snowball method is the fastest way to pay off debt because it gives you money wins that motivate you along the way.
 Here’s what you do: List all your debts smallest to largest (regardless of interest rate) and attack the smallest amount with a vengeance while putting minimum payments on the rest.
 Once the smallest debt is gone, take that payment and apply it to the next-smallest debt.
 Then use that budget we mentioned to cut back on your spending and throw even more money at your debt.
 When that snowball starts rolling, it’ll give you the momentum you need to get out of debt for good!

 If you still feel like borrowing from your retirement fund is your only hope, you might just need someone to talk you through your options.
 A Ramsey Solutions Master Financial Coach can encourage you and help you make the best decision for your financial situation.
 Find a coach near you today.

 Take Financial Peace University.

-If you really want to make sure your retirement dreams become a reality, start a free trial of the Financial Peace Membership and take control of your finances!
+If you really want to make sure your retirement dreams become a reality, start a free trial of Ramsey+ and take control of your finances!
 You’ll learn all you need to know about paying off debt, saving money, and investing wisely so you can build wealth and be on your way to everyday millionaire status.
 It’s never too late to change your money habits and set yourself up for a successful future!